mmeil3/FireClimateSpatialAnalysis/README.md

 - \( \alpha \) is the intercept.
 - \( \beta_1, \beta_2, \beta_3 \) are the coefficients for the independent variables.
 - \( \epsilon_{uv} \) represents the error term.

-The main assumptions of a traditional regression model are as follows from Oyana et al.:

-1. The dependent variable is a linear function of a specific set of independent variables, plus an error term.
-This highlights the importance of linearity and the correct specification of the model.
-In a bivariate model, this is represented as \( Y = \beta_0 + \beta_1X + \epsilon \).

-2. The errors (or residuals) must have a zero mean and constant variance, which implies the assumption of homoscedasticity.

-3. The errors must be independent, meaning the value of one error does not influence the value of another error.
-This assumes no autocorrelation, either spatially or temporally.

-4. For each value of \( X \), the errors are expected to be normally distributed around the regression line, which reflects the assumption of normality.

-5. There should be no strong or perfect linear relationships between the independent variables.
-This implies the assumption of no multicollinearity, meaning the independent variables should not be highly correlated with each other.

 ```r
 install.packages("spgwr")